lucameng/lucameng.github.io/_posts/2022-05-08-customize-my-theme.md

 ## code highlight block

 The original code highlight block is great.
 But when I saw something better, 你会发现它瞬间不香了.
-At first the block was rectangle with sharp corner angle, which might be uncomfortable to some people(include me).
+At first the block was rectangle with sharp corner, which might be uncomfortable to some people(include me).
 After I turn the `border-radius` from 0 to `.75em`, the block has fillet[^2] now.

 Also I change the back ground color.
 It was totally **black** before, I turn it to be a **lighter dark** that is a similar to the default code block color of [CSDN](https://www.csdn.net/).
 The contrast between code block and plain block is lessened, which is visually better.

+The code higtlight seems to be not friendly to `bash` grammer.
+I'm going to figure out a good way to fix it.

 ## social share